-Notgrass History offers Bible-based and easy-to-use high school homeschool curriculum.
+Notgrass History offers Bible-based and easy-to-use high school curriculum for homeschool students in 9th grade, 10th grade, 11th grade, and 12th grade.
 We have courses in world history, U.S. history, world geography, U.S. government, and economics.
 Author Ray Notgrass is a veteran homeschooling father who holds a bachelor's degree in history and master's degrees in history and New Testament.

 Textbooks generally provide context and comprehensiveness.
 Unit studies generally provide depth and richness.
 In our courses, we attempt to bridge the gap between these two approaches by giving you tools that help you teach the heart, soul, and mind of your student.
 Our curriculum is easy for parents, requiring little planning or preparation.
 Our curriculum is rewarding for students, helping them learn to analyze the present by understanding the past.
 It provides a rich, interactive experience for students with a variety of learning styles.